 Louisiana law requires each driver involved in a collision to stay at the scene, share their identity, and render reasonable aid to the other drivers involved.
 Any driver that flees the scene without doing these things could face criminal charges, and if they’re found to be liable for the accident, could face higher damages.

 If you’re the victim of a hit-and-run accident, you could stand to recover significant damages for your injuries and other costs.
 Even though the other driver has fled the scene, they can often be identified by witnesses, surveillance cameras, and investigations by local police and hit-and-run accident lawyers.

 Who’s At-fault in a Hit and Run Accident?

 Determining who is at fault in a hit and run accident can be difficult and is not always clear-cut.
 If you’ve been injured in an accident where the other driver fled the scene, you can seek compensation from them after they’re identified, however, if you can only identify the owner of the vehicle involved and not necessarily the driver, they can still be held accountable for your injuries.
 Finally, if you hold Uninsured Motorist (UM) insurance, you can seek compensation for your injuries from your insurance company.

 Of course, the difficult part of recovering any damages after the accident is finding who should be held liable and securing compensation from that party.
-Gordon McKernan Injury Attorneys have decades of experience in talking to witnesses, canvassing the scene of a crash, and finding and interpreting evidence.
+Gordon McKernan Injury Attorneys have 679+ years of combined legal experience in talking to witnesses, canvassing the scene of a crash, finding and interpreting evidence, and helping our clients gain restitution for their injuries.
 We’ll work tirelessly to determine who is at-fault in your car accident while holding them accountable for your injuries so you can get the compensation you deserve.